bugsnetsoftware/bugsnetsoftware.github.io/instructions.md

 remotes::install_github("audrey-b/BUGSnet")
 ```

+You may be asked to install/update other packages; say yes to all.

 ## 5\.
 Check that BUGSnet works

 If everything installed properly, the following [test script](testscript.txt) should run without error.
 Simply copy and paste to your RStudio console, then run.